cunger/escape-velocity/content/docs/transport.md

 toc: true
 ---

+Transport phenomena include three closely related topics:

+* fluid dynamics (the transport of momentum)
+* heat transfer (the transport of energy)
+* mass transfer (the transport of mass)

-Heat transfer can be due to:
+Transfer can be due to:

-* convection (transport of heat by a flowing fluid)
+* convection (transport by a flowing fluid, where the flow can be due to an external force, for example, or an internal difference in temperature or density)
-* conduction (transfer of heat by collision of particles in fluids)
+* conduction (transfer by collision of particles in fluids)
 * radiation (transfer of heat by means of wave motion in space)

-## Flux and flow
+# Flux and flow

 **Flux** {{< katex "q" >}} is the rate of transfer per unit area normal to the direction of the transfer.